-Last month, the Biden administration fulfilled its campaign promise when it announced that it would be canceling student loan debt for millions of borrowers.
-It’s estimated that about 43 million people will benefit from the student loan forgiveness plan with nearly half having their debt completely canceled.
-This is in addition to the $26 billion already approved through existing relief programs where rules were either expanded or relaxed to make forgiveness easier.
-If you’re one of the many who will see their student loan debt diminish or disappear, you may be wondering, “Is student loan forgiveness taxable?”
+If you’re one of the many who were lucky enough to have some or all of their student loan debt erased this year, you may be wondering – “Is student loan forgiveness taxable?”
 It’s a good question to ask considering tax season is right around the corner.
 For most, there will likely be no tax liability.
-There are, however, several factors to consider and where you live could complicate matters.
+There are, however, several factors to consider, and where you live could complicate matters.

 Public Service Loan Forgiveness (PLSF)

 Since its creation in 2007, Public Service Loan Forgiveness (PSLF) has always been non-taxable under federal law.
-This includes the new Limited PSLF Waiver Program which makes it easier for more people to qualify and get relief.
+This also includes the Limited PSLF Waiver Program that ended on October 31, 2022.

 Total and Permanent Disability (TPD) Discharge